 In addition, we gave this facility an F in the area of nursing care.
 Our nursing score focuses on the facility's nurse staffing levels.
 We consider both the levels of training of those nurses and the number of hours spent with residents.
 This facility provided just 0.2 hours of nursing care per resident per day.
 This is a very low total compared to most nursing homes.
 Lastly, we also looked at some nursing quality measures in determining our nursing ratings.
 This facility fared well in the area of minimizing its residents' pressure ulcers and major falls.
 Many consider these metrics to be good measures of the quality of nursing care.

 Short-term Care Quality

-The final category we analyzed is short-term care.
-This facility received an abysmal grade of F in this category.
-Short-term care grades are based on a facility's quantity of highly-skilled skilled healthcare professionals.
-This includes a wide spectrum of nursing services, spanning from registered nurses to physical and occupational therapists, not to mention other variations of therapy.
-With a grade this poor in this category, we were not stunned to find that this place was below average in several staffing areas we assess.
-In fact, it provided substantially fewer physical therapist and registered nurse hours per patient than most nursing homes.
-The last item we looked at in this category is the number of residents that were able to return home from the nursing home.
-This facility struggled quite a bit in this metric as well, with just 4.6 percent of this facility's residents were able to return home, which is well below average.
+The final category we looked at is short-term care.
+This nursing home was given a poor grade of F in that area.
+Our short-term care scores are based in part on the nursing home's quantity of highly-skilled skilled healthcare professionals.
+This means a vast scope of nursing services, spanning from registered nurses to physical and occupational therapists, not to mention other types of therapy.
+Based on its abysmal grade in this category, we weren't surprised to discover that this nursing home provided far fewer registered nurse and physical therapist hours per patient than most facilities.
+The last item we assessed in this category is the number of patients who were able to leave the nursing home and return to the community.
+We discovered that just 4.6 percent of this facility's residents were able to return home, which is well below average.
 The combination of these poor metrics was damning for this facility's short-term care grade.